 • Count mana symbols, not cards.
 A card costing 2WWW has the same converted mana cost (5) as a card costing 4W, but you'll need to play many more white mana sources to be able to cast the 2WWW card reliably.
 Counting colored mana symbols in cards is a way to account for this.
 Some online deckbuilding tools (e.g. TappedOut) do this by default.

 • "Color screw" is awful and you should take pains to avoid it.
 Therefore, if you have uneven color requirements, make the mana base a bit less skewed than the color distribution of your spells.
 For example, if you're running 70-30 red/white, your might do 60-40 mountains/plains.
-Most costs have a colorless component, so having a few lands of your "secondary" color on the field shouldn't significantly slow down your "main"-color spells.
+Most costs have a generic component, so having a few lands of your "secondary" color on the field shouldn't significantly slow down your "main"-color spells.

 • By the time you get to playing your six-drops, you'll have seen something like a quarter of your deck; in contrast, you've got at most 8 cards when it's time to make your first-turn play.
 If you rely on a certain color heavily in the early game, play more of the matching lands to support it.